 Technology-driven inventory management

-With ShipBob’s proprietary software, you can manage SKUs and how your products are grouped, bundle your products for promotions, request kitting of your inventory in advance of orders getting shipped to customers, estimate when you should send more inventory to prevent stockouts, and set reorder notification points for the quantity at which you wish to be alerted to restock.
+With ShipBob’s proprietary software, you can manage SKUs and how your products are grouped, bundle your products for promotions, request kitting of your inventory in advance of orders getting shipped to customers, estimate when you should send more inventory to prevent stockouts, and use a built-in reorder point formula to calculate the quantity at which you wish to be alerted to restock.

 Managing returns with ShipBob means we can help receive, assess, and process each returned item or you can have returns sent elsewhere if they need to go through a more rigorous examination or inspection process.
 ShipBob can provide your customers with a portal to start the returns process and prepaid return labels, return tracking information, and even integrate with return automation software that automatically texts return and refund updates to customers.